njpayne/galois/README.md

 - Create a program that, for every string that is input, determines whether the string is a palindrome! **(Program completed September 22, 2015 for CodinGame)**

 ### Methods ###
+- A ball is dropped and bounces.
+At each rebound the ball reaches half the height of the previous rebound.
+How high must the ball be dropped so that it reaches exactly the height H after the sixth rebound? **(Program completed October 4, 2015 for CodinGame)**

 ### Single Dimensional Arrays ###